-So the steels or HSLAs which are designed for high yield strength they primary contain the elements like vanadium, titanium, niobium, and these acts as a carbide farmers, as well as grain refiners.
-Since these are very strong carbide farmers so these help in pinning down the grain growth grain bounded movement and that helps in grain refinement, at the same time whenever these elements are present in steel so which is a combination of iron+carbon wherein addition of these elements which are having the high affinity to the carbon.
+Hello, I welcome you all in this presentation and we are talking about the validability of the high strength low alloy steels.
+So, the steels or HSLs which are designed for high yield strength, they primarily contain the elements like vanadium, titanium, niobium and these acts as a carbide formers. as well as grain refiners.
+Since these are very strong carbide farmers, so these help in pinning down the grain growth, grain boundary movement and that helps in grain refinement.
+At the same time whenever these elements are present in steel.
+So which is a combination of iron plus carbon where in addition of these elements which are having the high affinity to the carbon they form their carbides in form of vanadium carbide or titanium carbide or niobium carbide.

-They form their carbides in form of vanadium carbide or titanium carbide or niobium carbide, these carbides are very stable, so they do not decompose easily during the welding under the effect of weld thermal cycle.
-So these elements these carbides which are present in the matrix these do not dissolve easily during the weld thermal cycle being experienced at different locations.
+These carbides are very stable.
+So, they do not decompose easily during the welding under the effect of weld thermal cycle.
+So, these elements these carbides which are present in the matrix these do not dissolve easily. during due to the weld thermal cycle being experienced at different locations.